-The Ectopic Pregnancy Trust is indebted to its highly committed trustees, medical advisers, staff members, volunteers and fundraisers and Friends, each of whom devotes their precious time and energy in furthering the EPT’s aims and services.
+The Ectopic Pregnancy Trust is indebted to its highly committed trustees, medical advisers, ambassadors, team members, volunteers and fundraisers and friends, each of whom devotes their precious time and energy in furthering the EPT’s aims and services.

 We are a small, niche UK-based charity and are proud to have extensive reach.
 We are fortunate to have support and guidance from world-class health care professionals as our medical advisers and trustees.
-Our staff team members are driven to help others through their own experiences and truly empathise with our service users since many have experienced pregnancy loss and difficulties of their own.
+While we are unable to provide medical advice, we offer peer support from those who have been through the same condition.
+Our team members are driven to help others through their own experiences and truly empathise with our service users since many have experienced pregnancy loss and difficulties of their own.
 We simply could not provide the support to countless women, their families and healthcare professionals without the assistance of our amazing volunteers and passionate fundraisers.
 Thank you to each and every person who so generously contributes to the EPT’s cause.

 Alex’s role involves providing leadership and direction to the board of trustees with the aim of enabling them to fulfil their responsibilities for the overall governance and strategic direction of the EPT.
 She works seamlessly with the director, treasurer and other staff members to help them achieve the aims of the EPT and optimise the relationship between trustees and staff.
 Alex is also a trustee.
 Alex has experienced both ectopic pregnancy and miscarriage and is motivated to continue to improve diagnoses and care for patients.